kathsucurry/kathsucurry.github.io/_posts/2025-10-14-reduction_sum_part1.markdown

 # 2. Choosing memory bandwidth as the metric

 Reduction is an example of memory-bound kernels: for each element loaded, only one floating-point operation is performed.
 In such cases, optimizing memory access efficiency becomes the priority where we strive to *reach* the GPU peak bandwidth.
-In contrast, compute-bound kernels--such as matrix multiplication--are limited by arithmetic intensity rather than memory access.
+In contrast, compute-bound kernels, such as matrix multiplication, are limited by arithmetic intensity rather than memory access.
 We will look into matrix multiplication in a future post.

 ### What is my GPU peak memory bandwidth?